 The 2008 voter-approved capital construction bond allowed PCC to spend $37.2 million to build a three-story, mixed-use development at Willow Creek.
 The center was completed in 2010 and earned a LEED Platinum rating thanks to a number of sustainability features, such as solar panels and water-efficient fixtures and landscaping.

-The 100,000-square-foot building, located at TriMet's Willow Creek Transit Center, houses the Washington County Workforce Training Center, seven computer classrooms, 17 general purpose classrooms, a GED testing center, four labs, a wellness room, and a large multipurpose room for special events.
-The center is also home to PCC’s Computer Education and Community Education departments, as well as many other college programs such as GED classes, nursing assistant training, medical assisting and emergency medical services.
+The 100,000-square-foot building, located at TriMet’s Willow Creek Transit Center, houses the Washington County Workforce Training Center, seven computer classrooms, 17 general purpose classrooms, a high school equivalency testing center, four labs, a wellness room, and a large multipurpose room for special events.
+The center is also home to PCC’s Computer Education and Community Education departments, as well as many other college programs such as high school equivalency classes, nursing assistant training, medical assisting and emergency medical services.

 Increase workforce training & instructional facilities.